Holiday (The Goodies)

 "Holiday" is an episode of the British comedy television series The Goodies.

 This episode is also known as "Holidays" and as "The Holiday" and as "Holiday in Dunsquabbling".

 This episode was made by LWT for ITV.

-Written by The Goodies, with songs and music by Bill Oddie.
+Written by Graeme Garden and Bill Oddie, with songs and music by Bill Oddie.

 Plot

-Tim is fed up with being ignored by the overworked and short-tempered Bill and Graeme, and suggests a three-week holiday for two in a ramshackle, poorly designed, leaky cottage called Dunsquabblin.
+Tim is fed up with being ignored by the overworked and short-tempered Bill and Graeme, and suggests a three-week holiday for them in a ramshackle, poorly designed, leaky cottage called Dunsquabblin.
 After battling dismal weather, boredom, indoor birdwatching and failed attempts at relaxation, the team decide to stage 'a musical evening'.